About the ARCC Team

 ARCC has a Board of up to 12 people across Canada.
 We strive for geographic and demographic diversity.
 For security reasons, we do not share the names of Board members on our website.

 ARCC has seven paying part-time positions.
-There are no vacancies at present.
+There are currently no openings.

 - Executive Director – Joyce Arthur